jackyzha0/quartz/content/notes/21-network-accounting-and-visibility.md

 Caching and Charging
 - If a user’s request goes through a proxy, do they still get charged for cache hits?
-	- Is it fair that the first requester gets charged if subsequent users do not? –Similar problems with multicast. –Are you charging for a data product (bytes), or a service (connectivity)?
+	- Is it fair that the first requester gets charged if subsequent users do not?
+	- Similar problems with multicast.
+	- Are you charging for a data product (bytes), or a service (connectivity)?
 - Charge provider or consumer?
 - Consumers want predictable charging.